 It is possible to show or hide the robot workspace by selecting the asterisk key (*).
 It is also possible to switch between visible and invisible items by selecting the F7 key.

-Generic tools are available in the Tools menu, such as taking snapshots of the 3D view, activating the robot trace, activate collision checking or measuring point coordinates.
+You can access generic tools in the Tools menu, such as taking 3D measurements, activate collision checking or activating the robot trace.

 Toolbar Layout allows setting up the default toolbar.
 Alternatively, it is possible to specify a toolbar for a more basic or more advanced usage.